thomasvn/vectordb/README.md

 <!--
 TODO:
 - RSS Search
+  - Only insert RSS feeds if it is not already in the DB.
+And if it has not been updated recently.
   - MAX_CONTENT_LENGTH should be defined in tokens not chars.
 Create multiple chunks for this blog post. https://github.com/openai/tiktoken
   - only return responses if they meet a certain similarity score?
   - grpc instead of http